-Before COVID-19, many companies had separate business units running e-commerce and brick and mortar stores, corresponding warehouses and fulfillment centers.
-They managed online product availability separate from store inventory.
+Before COVID-19, many companies had separate business units running e-commerce and brick-and-mortar stores, corresponding warehouses, and fulfillment centers.
+They managed online product availability separately from store inventory.
 This meant that, if they ran out of stock for an item in e-commerce, it was likely that it was not sold online until it was restocked.

 Making store inventory available for omnichannel fulfillment is also an opportunity for reducing over-stocks at stores and reducing the need for markdowns.

 For omnichannel fulfillment to work effectively, there are many strategic, tactical, and operational supply chain planning decisions requiring advanced analytics.